 As a strong leader, it is your responsibility to make sure your team is ready for the worst and to prioritize their safety.

 Any Given Sunday is a football movie that follows a football team led by an aging coach and quarterback coming off multiple losing seasons after being on top.

 The film captures the high-stakes world of professional sports and the ups and downs that come with it.

-Key themes throughout the movie are team unity and how hard it is for a team that is out of sync to perform.
+Key themes throughout the movie are team spirit, unity, and how hard it is for a team that is out of sync to perform.
 It's critical for a leader, whether leading a team large or small, to motivate and inspire their team to ensure victory.